conceptintegration/domain_comparison/README.md

 ---

-## License and Citation
+## License

-### License

-This project is licensed under the [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) license.
+This project is licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.

-For questions or additional information, please contact Roy Gardner (roybowesgardner@gmail.com) or Matthew Martin (mjmartin@utexas.edu).
+---

+## Funding Acknowledgement

+This material is based upon work supported by the National Science Foundation under Grant Number 2315189.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation (NSF).
+The research team deeply appreciates NSF’s Accountable Institutions and Behavior program and Human Networks and Data Science program for this support.

 ---